Ubicall/ubicall-web-service/access/README.md

-get progress aggregation between with startDate and endDate if exist && completed
+get progress aggregation between with startDate and endDate if running or (completed and `now is not Between startDate - endDate` )
-    stop with message "already aggregated"
+    stop with message "no need to run, already aggregated"
   else:
     aggregate

 aggregate in date:
-  add/update a progress [start - end - state]
+  add/update a progress with startDate, endDate and state `running`
     then
-      get changed licence_keys, categories from start-end
+      categories <- changes between startDate and endDate as [{licence_key, category, count}] then
+          foreach category: categories
+            ensure report exist with
+              report.category <- category.name
+              report.licence_key <- category.licence_key
               then
-          foreach licence_key
-            ensure report created for licence_key and it's categories then
-                foreach category
+                update report
+                  report.hourly[startDate.hour] <- category.count
-                  update report by adding count to report with same hour of startDate count <- sum of all hourly fields then
+                  report.count <- sum of all hourly fields then
                 update a progress state to completed
     otherwise